schickling/chromeless/serverless/README.md

 Next, modify the `custom` section in `serverless.yml`.

 You must set `awsIotHost` to the your AWS IoT Custom Endpoint for your AWS region.
-You can find this with the AWS CLI with `aws iot describe-endpoint` or by navigating to the AWS IoT Console and going to Settings.
+You can find this with the AWS CLI with `aws iot describe-endpoint --output text` or by navigating to the AWS IoT Console and going to Settings.

 For example: